 - Step 1: Apply a salt layer on the knife’s rusted parts.

-- Step 3: Remove the knife from the lemon juice and use a toothbrush or soft sponge to scrub any remaining rust.
+- Step 3: Remove the knife from the lemon juice and use a toothbrush or soft sponge to scrub away any remaining rust.

 - Step 4: Rinse the knife with clean water and dry it.